 A downgrade could prompt global investor flight from US bonds and the dollar, raising borrowing costs for Americans for years to come and threatening an already fragile economy that could easily fall back into recession.

 A US default would plunge financial markets and economies around the globe into turmoil.
+US stocks markets last week posted their worst losses in a year, the dollar slumped and nervous investors pulled up cash into insured bank accounts.

 Top Wall Street banks warned Washington last week not to risk defaulting on the US debt.

-“Our country is not going to default for the first time in its history—that’s not going to happen,” McConnell said, holding out hope for a compromise deal.
+“Our country is not going to default for the first time in its history — that’s not going to happen,” McConnell said, holding out hope for a compromise deal.

 The procedural Senate vote on Sunday requires a minimum of 60 “yea” votes to close debate and move a debt plan to a vote on passage.
 It would be a barometer of whether bipartisan support could be mustered for a compromise that could pass both houses by Tuesday.

-The partisan squabbling and brinkmanship has dented the US image as the world’s capitalist superpower, causing alarm among foreign governments, some of whom have expressed incredulity that American politicians would risk a national default by clinging to hardline, intransigent positions.—Reuters
+The partisan squabbling and brinkmanship has dented the US image as the world’s capitalist superpower, causing alarm among foreign governments, some of whom have expressed incredulity that American politicians would risk a national default by clinging to hardline, intransigent positions. — Reuters